nfleischmann/Gradient-Based-Methods-for-the-Training-of-Neural-Networks/README.md

 ### Motivation
 Specializing in numerical mathematics and mathematical optimization during my bachelor’s, I came from a world where most optimization problems were convex and therefore had a unique solution.
 This typically even allowed for deriving bounds on how quickly certain optimization algorithms would converge to that solution.
 I was surprised to learn that the crucial problem of optimizing neural networks lacked these favorable properties I was accustomed to.
 Moreover, we have little understanding of the loss landscape, and due to the sheer dimensionality of the problem, we are essentially limited to using simple first-order optimization algorithms, such as gradient descent.

 Yet, despite the lack of all these guarantees, it simply seems to work in practice.
-The fact that neural networks can be trained reasonably reliably and that the loss decreases with well-chosen parameters is one of the reasons for the AI revolution we are currently witnessing.
+The fact that neural networks can be trained reasonably reliably is one of the reasons for the AI revolution we are currently witnessing.
 In my work, I have attempted to gather several possible explanations for this phenomenon and conducted some experiments to better understand the problem.

 ### Properties of the Optimization Problem